kat-nieto/Data_Analyst_Internship-InternXcelerate/README.md

 •	Step 10: Visual filters (Slicers) were added for four fields named "Company", "Customer Segment", "Month" & "Duration".

-•	Step 11 : Five cards new were added to the canvas, one representing Avg.
+•	Step 11 : Five cards new were added to the canvas representing Avg.
 Conversion Rate, Avg.
 Engagement Score, CPC, CTR, together with the comparison of the Last Month.

 •	Step 12: Bookmarks and icon buttons were created to view the different type of charts built: line chart, line and clustered column chart, ribbon chart, scatter chart, and table chart.